base16-project/basenext/README.md

+# Deprecation Notice

+After forking from the original base16, we tried to decide what we wanted the "next generation" version of base16 to look like.
+Base17 was one of the early iterations.
+While we may end up going in this direction in the future, we have (currently) decided against this specific iteration.
+Over time, we plan to add a number of features to our "common scheme format" which would expand it to work like base17, but building it out iteratively rather than all at once.

 # BaseNext DRAFT Proposal <img alt="Color wheel" src="./color_wheel.png" width="100" align="right" style="padding-top:0.6rem;">

 This repository exists to allow rapid progress to be made on the BaseNext style guide... it may later be merged back into another central repo (or not).